 About Anatomy Films

-We showcase the work of international young unknowns, as well as known photographers, past and present.
-Film photographers who are exploring new bounds with 35mm, medium format, large format, instant films and antique processes.
-But we do feature a digital photographer or two who is unique.
-Like the story on Frederike Helwig, who has been digital for the last decade, and has managed to continue the flow of her film ‘style’ in the transition.
-We also encourage both writings and opinion pieces about films, all cameras and all lenses.
+We showcase the work of unknowns from around the world, as well as known photographers, past and present.
+Photographers who are exploring new bounds with 35mm, medium format, large format, instant films and alternative/antique equipment.
+We also encourage both writings and opinion pieces about all analog cameras and all lenses.
 Artists with a statement to make are revered in our little universe.
 We welcome your contributions and any suggestions to make the site better.
 Submit images in JPG format to ‘Submissions’.
 You may upload up to 8 images.
-Camera(s) used, lenses used, film used for analog, year of birth and other meanderings to hobble together a short story.
+Camera(s) used, lenses used, year of birth and other meanderings to enable us to hobble together a short story.
 Written articles on equipment, (guest bloggers), are very welcome.

 And that’s About Anatomy Films.
 I hope everyone enjoys our editing choices, and finds inspiration.
 Visit and follow us on Instagram.

 Top Image: Nikon F5, 50mm F/1.4 lens and Kodak Tri-X 400